jido/Arcadam/Quirks.md

 ## Tables

-Arcdown does not support all the table formatting options of AsciiDoc.
+Arcadam does not support all the table formatting options of AsciiDoc.

 The only supported format letter is "h" (header row or column).